 - Pulmonary therapy — This is a professionally guided program that can help you breathe better through exercise, breathing techniques and diet.

 Contact the Lung Health Institute for COPD treatment

 The Lung Health Institute strives to help people with COPD Breathe Easier™ with alternative COPD treatments.
-Our Lung Restoration Treatment™ is an effective form of cellular therapy that has helped more than 85 percent of our patients improve lung function within three months or less.
+Our Lung Restoration Treatment™ is an effective form of cellular therapy that has helped more than 91.6% of our patients improve lung function within three months or less.